jesse-ai/docs/docs/docs/security.md

 This can be done via both a firewall from within the server or the firewall that your cloud provider provides ([Hetzner](https://jesse.trade/hetzner), [DigitalOcean](http://jesse.trade/digitalocean), etc).

+### UFW Firewall

-I will show you how to do it via **ufw** which is a popular firewall that ships with Ubuntu 20.04:
+If you are NOT using the Docker setup, you can use **ufw** which is a popular firewall that ships with Ubuntu 20.04:

 ```sh
 # to see if ufw is installed and activated